jon-jacky/PyModel/samples/Socket/README.txt

 - stepper, stepper_o, and stepper_a: three different steppers (also
   called test harnesses or adapters) that use the model program and scenarios to test actual sockets on localhost (via the Python standard library socket module).
-Also, Sender.py, Receiver.py, etc.: other code for exercising the standard library socket module.
+Also, stepper_util, code used by all three steppers.

 - socket_simulator and socket_simulator_a: two simulators that can
   optionally replace the Python standard library socket module in the